jun-shimoji/windowweaver/README.md

 3. Run WindowWeaver

-You can also simply run the script without any arguments:
+You can run the script without any arguments:

    ```bash
    python windowweaver.py